tcbutler320/tbutler.org/_posts/2021-05-13-PHP-TimeClock-0-Day-Disclosure.md

 This got me excited as I thought I discovered my first 0-day.
 I downloaded the most up to date version of TimeClock from sourceforge, and dockerized the application to test locally.
 Long story short, the most up to date version was NOT vulnerable, and the offsec folks must have modded their box to make it so.

 My dockerized application did not go to waste, as I decided to turn it into a fun <a href="https://0x90skids.com/ctf/" class="highlighted">Stranger Things Themed CTF challenge</a>.
-I've since decommissioned the server that it runs on, but if you're intersted in playing it let me know on twitter [@tbutler0x90](https://twitter.com/tbutler0x90)!
+I've since decommissioned the server that it runs on, but if you're interested in playing it let me know on twitter [@tbutler0x90](https://twitter.com/tbutler0x90)!
 Its loosely based on Stranger Things and features early 90's cold-war era goodness 😏.

 <div class="row">
     <div class="mx-auto">